 Yoast SEO Plugin Installation & Activation

-In the process, at first, install Yoast SEO plugin by going to the ‘Add New’ section under ‘Plugin’, You can search for the plugin from the search bar like the image above.
+In the process, at first, install Yoast SEO plugin by going to the ‘Add New’ section under ‘Plugin,’ You can search for the plugin from the search bar like the image above.

 Then, you need to activate it.
 So, click the ‘Activate’ button.

-And, once it’s activated then you can see a new button written in ‘SEO‘ (left side of your WP dashboard).
+Moreover, once it’s activated, then you can see a new button written in ‘SEO‘ (left side of your WP dashboard).
 That means our Yoast SEO plugin is installed and activated.

 General -Yoast SEO

-Now, hover over SEO button and click on ‘Dashboard’.
+Now, hover over SEO button and click on ‘Dashboard.’
 A new window you’ll find like above.
-Then, switch on ‘General’ tab and you will notice a button to open configuration wizard.
+Then, switch on the ‘General’ tab, and you will notice a button to open configuration wizard.

-Now, switch the ‘Features’ tab and enable the ‘advanced setting pages’.
+Now, switch the ‘Features’ tab and enable the ‘advanced setting pages.’
 Don’t forget to click on the save changes button to store your settings.

-Where you can see other setting options – Titles and Meta, XML Sitemaps, Social, Advanced, Tools, and Search Console.
-I’ll be showing you their set up later in this article later.
+Where you can see other setting options – Titles and Meta, XML Sitemaps, Social, Advanced, Tools, and Search Console, I’ll be showing you their set up later in this article.

 Now, open the ‘Your Info’ tab where you will provide information about your the site like site name and the person or company behind it.
 First, you need to provide a site name and an alternate name for search engines to consider.

-And, if you choose a person, then you can add the name of the person behind the website.
+So if you choose a person, then you can add the name of the person behind the website.

-Now, ‘Security‘, the last tab under General Settings of Yoast SEO.
-This is the only one option which disables in the advanced part of the WordPress SEO meta box.
+Now, ‘Security,’ the last tab under General Settings of Yoast SEO.
+It is the only option which disables in the advanced part of the WordPress SEO meta box.
 Just leave it as disabled.

-TItles & Metas
+Titles & Metas